Ahaeflig/agent-bootstrap/README.md

 # agent-bootstrap

-A minimal bootstrap for high-quality agentic projects.
+Minimal bootstrap rules for high-quality agentic projects.

-If you are an agent using this to start or update a project, load the major sections into context, then follow `## onboarding-process`.
+If you are an agent using this, load the major sections into context, then follow `## onboarding-process`.

 ## core recommendations